-UCLan’s School of Language, Literature and International Studies played host to Insider Magazine’s round table event
+UCLan’s School of Language and Global Studies played host to Insider Magazine’s round table event

 Industry leaders gathered at UCLan’s state-of-the-art interpreting suite, in its Worldwise facility, to discuss whether a lack of language skills is holding British businesses back in foreign markets.